-This policy and related SEND Information Report are based on the statutory Special Educational Needs and Disability (SEND) Code of Practice (2015) and the following legislation:
+This policy and related SEND Information Report are based on the statutory Special Educational Needs and Disability (SEND) Code of Practice (2015), Working together to improve school attendance, Keeping children safe in education and the following legislation:

-- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for children with SEND. - Equality Act 2010 - Early Years Foundation Stage Statutory Framework - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND co-ordinators (SENDCOs) and the SEND information report.
+- \Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for children with SEND. - \Equality Act 2010 which sets out the school's duties to make reasonable adjustments for pupils with disabilities. - \Public Sector Equality Duty (section 149 of the Equality Act 2010) which sets out the school's responsibilities to eliminate discrimination, harassment and victimisation; and advance equality of opportunity and foster good relations between people who share a protected characteristic (which includes having a disability) and those who don't share it - \Early Years Foundation Stage Statutory Framework - \The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEND co-ordinators (SENDCOs) and the SEND information report. - \Maintained schools governance guide which sets out governors responsibilities for children with SEND - \School admissions code 2021 which sets out the school's obligation to admit all pupils whose education health and care (EHC) plan names the school, and its duty not to disadvantage unfairly children with a disability or special educational need.